MS24-00599/MS24-00599/README.md

 2. **Enabling Text-related Decomposition**: Separates textual content associations from other factors
 3. **Providing Flexible Controls**: Generates quality-adjusted baselines for diverse empirical applications

-These capabilities make I-TEXT particularly valuable for studying discrimination, institutional effects, and other phenomena where text quality and group membership may be correlated.
+These capabilities make I-TEXT particularly valuable for studying discrimination, institutional associations, and other phenomena where text and group membership may be correlated.